waqque/project/README.md

 ## License

-This project was developed for educational / portfolio purposes as part of a team project.
+This project was developed for educational purposes as part of a team project.

 ---